 Sunset Grill is a Music City Hit in the fine dining landscape of Nashville.
 Located in Hillsboro Village, near Music Row, Vanderbilt, Belmont and David Lipscomb Universities, Sunset Grill features contemporary American cuisine, specializing in locally grown and produced products, steaks and seafood.
 Known for stellar service, celebrity patrons, silk-to-denim attire, Music City ambiance and a comprehensive Wine Spectator Award of Excellence wine list.
 Sunset Grill has won numerous local and national dining awards since opening in 1990, including as a DiRonna Award recipient in 2000.

 Sunset Grill offers private dining rooms for up to 90 people or and special events services for buyout receptions up to 600.
 A free shuttle service is available for these events and also for local hotel guests.
-Sunset Grill serves lunch Tuesday - Friday, 11 am - 3 pm and serves dinner every night from 5 pm - 10 pm.
-The Late Nite Menu is served until 12am Thursday - Saturday.
+Sunset Grill serves dinner every night from 5 pm - 10 pm.
+The Late Nite Menu is served until Midnight Thursday - Saturday.